Thank you Secret Santas: Celebrating seven years of our Christmas appeal

 2019: pop-up shop and virtual gifts

 In our second year, we launched our first charity pop-up shop in Covent Garden, featuring exclusive clothing designed by celebrity supporters.
-We also introduced virtual gifting, making it easier for supporters to buy a charitable gifts.
+We also introduced virtual gifting, making it easier for supporters to buy a charitable gift.

 2020: Pivoting our campaign